Multiagent Reinforcement Learning for Autonomous Routing and Pickup Problem with Adaptation to Variable Demand: Numerical Experiments

 \section{Numerical Experiments}

-Now, we outline the implementation details of our approach and simulation results on a real taxicab pickup dataset~\cite{epfl-mobility-20090224}.
-We show that our method outperforms rollout and several operation research based benchmarks and manifests robustness with ambiguity sets under changing demands.
+Now, we outline our implementation details and simulation results on a real taxicab dataset~\cite{epfl-mobility-20090224}.
+We show that our method outperforms rollout and several OR based benchmarks, being robust towards changing demands.